 View Progress Of MySQL Dump Restore Or Import

-Ever wondered why the MySQL command line tool don’t have any sort of progress information or status update?
+Ever wondered why the MySQL command line tool don’t have any sort of progress bar or information or status update?
 Well, you’re not alone if you do.
 Especially importing a GB sized dump file can take a long time, especially if the table engine was InnoDB.

 Bar (Command Line Progress Bar)